• Make a Payment

 13. Nursing Jobs in Yukon (with Salaries)

-Nursing Practice Consultant.
+Nurse In Charge.
 Yukon Government.
 Whitehorse, YT. $117,213-$136,071 a year.
 Full-time.
+Weekends as needed + 2.
 As an added benefit, nurses, nurse practitioners and LPNs who work and live in the Yukon may be eligible for increased student loan forgiveness.
 Posted 30+ days ago ·.

 Systemic racism is an element of colonial policies, with far-reaching adverse impacts to this day.
 YRNA recognizes the ongoing adverse effects, and prevalence of racism within society and our healthcare system.
 We are dedicated to refocusing our privilege towards reconciliation, humility, recognition of harms, and reduction of those harms.